brennie/spaghetti/doc/protocol.md

   1. If there is a `crossoverRequestMessage`, select a child at random to send an empty `individualRequestMessage`.
 Add the request to the queue of outstanding crossover requests.
   2. Else if there is an `individualReplyMessage`, do the crossover with the first outstanding request and send an `solutionMessage` to the origin of the first `crossoverRequestMessage`.
   3. Else if there is a `solutionMessage` from a child, determine if the value contained is better than then currently known value and forward it to the controller if so.
 Likewise, a `valueMessage` is sent to all children.
 Otherwise, ignore it.
+  4. Else if there is a `fullMesage` from a child, check if all children's populations are full.
+If so, do a selection and notify the children they can continue via a `continueMessage`.

 ### 2.3 Slaves
 First the slaves each generate a number of individuals (using the `RandomVariableOrdering()` method in the `solver/heuristics` package).
 Then it loops forever doing the following: